RaccoonGG/FlaskyIPTV_Player/README.md

 - Each playlist has a **📋 copy** and **🗑 delete** button
 - Up to 50 playlists are stored simultaneously; the oldest is evicted automatically when the cap is reached
 - Playlists live in RAM — they are cleared when FlaskyIPTV restarts.
 Players receive a descriptive `503` response with instructions to regenerate from FlaskyIPTV.

+### Remote Control (`remote_addon.py`)

+Control playback from a phone or any other browser on the same network — see what's playing, browse categories and channels, and send transport commands — without touching the machine FlaskyIPTV is running on.

+**Requires:** `remote_addon.py` **and** `remote_control.html` in the same directory.
+No additional Python packages needed.

+#### Connecting
+- Open **`http://<flaskyiptv-ip>:5000/remote`** in a phone's browser — served directly by FlaskyIPTV, nothing to install.
+Add it to the phone's home screen (Safari/Chrome "Add to Home Screen") for one-tap access afterward.
+- Alternatively, copy `remote_control.html` onto the phone and open it directly as a standalone file.
+The first time, a "Connect to FlaskyIPTV" prompt asks for the PC's address — a **This PC (127.0.0.1)** button covers same-device use, otherwise enter the LAN IP shown on FlaskyIPTV's own screen (same one the M3U proxy dialog shows).

+#### Controls
+- **Now playing** — channel name, logo, and live/VOD/series context, updated in real time
+- **Transport** — previous / play-pause / next, stop, mute
+- **Volume** — rocker buttons or a drag slider
+- **Guide** — toggles the EPG panel for the current channel
+- **Fullscreen** — requests the browser's native fullscreen API where the browser allows a remote trigger; falls back automatically to a full-viewport overlay otherwise (see Known Limitations)
+- **Browse** — Live / Movies / Series tabs, category list, item list with search filter; tapping an item plays it directly on the FlaskyIPTV screen

+#### How it works
+Playback state (current channel, playing/paused, volume) lives in whichever browser tab has FlaskyIPTV open, not on the server — so the remote works as a relay rather than controlling anything directly.
+Commands post to `remote_addon.py`, which pushes them over Server-Sent Events to a small script injected into the main page, which calls the same functions the on-screen controls use.
+State changes flow back to the remote the same way, so it stays in sync with whatever's actually playing.

+#### Security
+No login by default, matching the rest of FlaskyIPTV — anyone on the network can use the remote, same trust model as the main app.
+Set the `FLASKY_REMOTE_PIN` environment variable before launching to require a PIN; bookmark the phone link as `.../remote?pin=1234` and it's carried automatically from then on.

 ### Stalker / MAC Portal Advanced Overrides
 For MAC/Stalker portals, an expandable **Stalker overrides** section in the connect panel lets you supply hardcoded device identity values instead of the auto-computed ones: